alejandrogonzalz/CRUD-App/README.md

 -   You can start the index.html file by simply clicking on it or by using a Live Server extension in your preferred IDE.

 ## MySQL table
+-   This is the query used to create the DATABASE in MySQL:

+        CREATE DATABASE IF NOT EXISTS crud_app;

--   This is the raw query to create the table in MySQL:
+-   This is the query used to create the TABLE in MySQL:

         DROP TABLE IF EXISTS contacts;